himaanix/AMPPS/README.md

+<h2> AMPPS </h2>

+AMPPS stands for Automated Multi-Project Performance Collection System.
+This repository allows for collecting the performance data for multiple projects easily and efficiently.

 <h2>In order to use these scripts, you must first have some basic requirements:</h2>

 1. Have O3DE installed - instructions for this can be found at https://github.com/o3de/o3de